 Instead of “hybrid options" on popular vehicles, we now have standalone hybrid models, like the 2021 Honda Insight.
 Offered in three trims, the 2021 Insight isn’t just a courtesy option for those who are interested in doing something good for the planet.
 Instead, the Insight is a fully developed vehicle, with plenty of power for a daily driver, loads of room, and some seriously good looks.
 Taking a look at the Insight in closer detail, Honda has clearly created the next automobile to lead American drivers into a hybrid future.

-The 2021 Honda Insight might be the surprise hybrid drivers have been craving.
+The new Honda Insight might be the surprise hybrid drivers have been craving.
 No longer just an economical option, the Insight has developed into a standalone model that even the most discerning driver can enjoy.
 With refreshed engineering to the motor and engine, the pep and zip of the Insight is undeniable.
 Plenty of comfort and convenience features mean drivers have loads of choices that can satisfy their needs on the road of life, while the full suite of standard safety features on every trim helps drivers stay in control.
 While there is still debate as to whether hybrid vehicles are the future of transportation, the 2021 Honda Insight makes a solid argument on behalf of economic vehicles that have it all.

 If you’re craving massive Gs and horsepower that takes your breath away, the Honda Insight is not the car for you.
 But if you’re looking for an immaculately designed engine with an electric motor that can get you wherever you need to go - without requiring you to spend a lot of money on fuel - the 2021 Insight is ideal for you.